hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

 * add support for opting out of WM_PING mechanism in sdl helper

 * consume all events before handling the playback and related logic

+Infer passes and their success or failure and inturn score the same.
+Also track the distance moved/traversed by players.
+Allow comparing these wrt best in same team as well as across both teams.